DocRichards/docrichards.github.io/cv.md

 ---

-For a full version including publications, dissertation committees, and professional service, please [contact me](mailto:bretrichards01@gmail.com).
+For a full version including publications, dissertation committees, and professional service, please